 Pursuant to the Trust Agreement, the Fund will undertake a mandatory market purchase program pursuant to which if the Class A Units close at a trading price that is less than 98% of the latest NAV per Class A Unit, the Fund will offer to purchase Class A Units thereafter if and to the extent that the Class A Units continue to trade at a price that is below 98% of the latest NAV per Class A Unit at the time.
 Pursuant to the mandatory market purchase program, the Fund will purchase up to a maximum amount in any rolling 10 business day period of 10% of the number of Class A Units outstanding at the beginning of such 10 business day period, subject to the terms set out in the Trust Agreement.
-Purchases under the mandatory market purchase program will only be made to the extent they may be funded by any excess income remaining in the portfolio after the payment of (or accrual for) all regular distributions to Unitholders and all expenses.
+Purchases under the mandatory market purchase program will only be made to the extent they may be funded by any excess income (if any) remaining in the portfolio after the payment of (or accrual for) all regular distributions to Unitholders and all expenses.
 For greater certainty, the mandatory market purchase program shall not obligate the Manager to write options above the level it would otherwise determine or to sell Portfolio Securities.
-The Trust Agreement provides that the Fund will not be obligated to make such purchases if, among other things, (i) the Fund lacks the cash or other resources to make such purchases or (ii) in the opinion of the Manager, the making of such purchases by the Fund (a) would adversely affect the ongoing activities of the Fund, (b) is not in the best interests of the Unitholders or (c) could result in the marketability of the Units being materially impaired to the detriment of the Unitholders.
+The Trust Agreement provides that the Fund will not be obligated to make such purchases if, among other things, (i) the Fund lacks the cash or other resources to make such purchases, (ii) in the opinion of the Manager, the making of such purchases by the Fund (a) would adversely affect the ongoing activities of the Fund, (b) is not in the best interests of the Unitholders or (c) could result in the marketability of the Units being materially impaired to the detriment of the Unitholders or (iii) there is, in the judgement of the Manager (a) any material legal action or proceeding instituted or threatened, challenging such transactions or otherwise materially adversely affecting the Fund or (b) a suspension of or limitation on prices for trading securities generally on any exchange on which portfolio securities are traded.
 See "Risk Factors - Risks Relating to Market Purchases".